zaun/hacc-project/README.md

 # Local Development

 The project is built on top of Amazon AWS cloud services.
-The backend is using node with the front end using the VUE javascript framework.
+The project is built entirely upon javascript - the back-end using node.js (on AWS Lambda) and the front-end using the Vue.js framework.

 1. Setup development environment (OSX)